cran-task-views/ActuarialScience/ActuarialScience.md

 The view `r view("Distributions")` provides a detailed list of probability distributions available in base R and CRAN packages.
 Here we focus only on packages that implement distributions particularly designed for actuarial science.

-- Pioneer package `r pkg("actuar", priority = "core")` provides functions and data sets for actuarial science: modeling of loss distributions; simulation of compound models, discrete mixtures and compound hierarchical models.
-It support for many additional probability distributions to model insurance loss size and frequency: 23 continuous heavy tailed distributions (e.g. the Feller-Pareto family of distributions); the Poisson-inverse Gaussian discrete distribution; zero-truncated and zero-modified extensions of the standard discrete distributions as well as phase-type distributions.
+- Pioneer package `r pkg("actuar", priority = "core")` provides support for many additional probability distributions to model insurance loss size and frequency: 23 continuous heavy tailed distributions (e.g. the Feller-Pareto family of distributions); the Poisson-inverse Gaussian discrete distribution; zero-truncated and zero-modified extensions of the standard discrete distributions as well as phase-type distributions.
+See the `"distributions"` package vignette. `r pkg("actuar")` also provides extensive support for grouped data, fitting of distributions using minimum distance, and treatment of coverage modifications.
+See the `"modeling"` package vignette.
 - `r pkg("fitdistrplus")` provides a user-friendly function to fit discrete/continuous probability distributions based on maximum likelihood estimation, quantile matching estimation, moment matching estimation, etc. Starting values for numerical algorithms for loss distributions of `r pkg("actuar", priority = "core")` are provided.
 - `r pkg("mbbefd", priority = "core")` provides distributions that are typically used for exposure rating in general insurance, in particular to price reinsurance contracts.
 - `r pkg("MBBEFDLite", priority = "core")` provides probability mass, distribution, quantile, random variate generation, and method-of-moments parameter fitting for the MBBEFD family of distributions used in insurance modeling as described in Bernegger (1997) without any external dependencies.
 - `r pkg("NetSimR")` provides capped mean, exposure curves and increased limit factor curves (ILFs) for lognormal, gamma, Pareto, sliced lognormal-Pareto and sliced gamma-Pareto distributions.
 - `r pkg("Delaporte")` provides probability mass, distribution, quantile, random-variate generation, and method-of-moments parameter-estimation functions for the Delaporte discrete distribution.

+#### Computation of the aggregate claim amount distribution

+A central problem of risk theory is the modeling the distribution of total claims over a fixed period of time using the classical collective model of risk theory.

+- `r pkg("actuar", priority = "core")` has extensive support for the computation of the aggregate claim amount distribution of a portfolio of insurance risks, in particular using the well known Panjer recursion formula.
+See the `"risk"` package vignette.

 #### A priori insurance pricing